Russell J. Lewis, PhD, F-ABFT

 Alcohol, Drugs & Impairment Division Chair

-Prior to his life as a forensic scientist, Dr. Lewis received a bachelor of science degree with a dual major in chemistry and mathematics in 1991 (Black Hills State University, South Dakota), a master’s degree in chemistry in 1994 (University of Oklahoma), a specialization in neuroscience in 1995 (University of Oklahoma Health Sciences Center) and a Ph.D. in analytical chemistry in 1997 (University of Oklahoma).
-Dr. Lewis lives on a small acreage in Newcastle, Oklahoma, which is a suburb of Oklahoma City.
+Dr. Lewis’s academic background includes a bachelor of science degree with dual majors in chemistry and mathematics from Black Hills State University (1991), a master’s degree in chemistry from the University of Oklahoma (1994), a specialization in neuroscience from the University of Oklahoma Health Sciences Center (1995), and a Ph.D. in analytical chemistry from the University of Oklahoma (1997).
+Dr. Lewis resides on a small acreage in Newcastle, Oklahoma, a suburb of Oklahoma City.

 Chris Heartsill, B.S., D-ABFT-FT